KING’S LYNN TO MIDDLETON TOWERS

 The cross-over bridge was just after the Second mile marker from King’s Lynn.

-The Lynn Dereham line and the M&GN cross over bridge
+The Lynn Dereham line and the M&GN cross-over bridge.

 When the Lynn to Dereham line was constructed in 1846, this bridge would not have been built.
 Initially, the Lynn Fakenham line diverged from King’s Lynn’s main station.
 Between 1885 and 1886, the Lynn avoiding line was constructed, diverting the Lynn Fakenham line from the main town station to a newly built station at South Lynn via a junction at Bawsey.
 Part of this construction involved this bridge and Gayton Road station.